vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/02/2_8_Examples_of_SOI.md

 7.3.103 can be represented by the following collection of sub-rules:

 1. a& + jh! #🡪 e & + jh! #
-2. a& + bh! #🡪 e & + bh! #
+**2. a& + bh!#🡪 e & + bh! #**
 3. a& + gh! #🡪 e & + gh! #
 4. a& + ḍh! #🡪 e & + ḍh! #
 5. a& + dh! #🡪 e & + dh! #

 …and so on.

-Note that two sub-rules from the collection represented by 7.3.102, namely 11 and 12, which I  have underlined, look similar to their respective underlined counterparts in the collection  represented by 7.3.103.
+Note that two sub-rules from the collection represented by 7.3.102, namely 11 and 2, which I  have underlined, look similar to their respective underlined counterparts in the collection  represented by 7.3.103.
 The actual SOI takes place between these two pairs of sub-rules.
 In  fact, when I say that the more specific rule prevails in case of SOI, I mean, the more specific  ‘subrule’ prevails.

 The other (non-underlined) subrules just happen to be represented by 7.3.102 and 7.3.103  respectively and are actually completely irrelevant to the SOI at hand.